GregTrifan/ddashes-remake/README.md

 ### Video demo: https://youtu.be/gXzEs8141bE
 ## ⚠️ Notes

-- Currently the official Karura endpoint isn't working correctly, so this project had to rely on the endpoint used by the [Karura DApp](https://apps.karura.network/) (https://api.polkawallet.io/acala-subql)
 - The current Vercel deployment will fallback to a 404 in the case you're refreshing after you've searched for an address (WIP - Issue related to React Router v6)

 ### Contact